Donald Cragen: In SVU

 In the Season 15 episode "Internal Affairs", Cragen asks Benson to take the Sergeant's Exam and remarks that he is approaching the mandatory retirement age, numbering the days he has left with SVU.
 Cragen officially announces his retirement in the episode "Amaro's One-Eighty".
 He explains that he is leaving to join his girlfriend, Eileen Switzer (Mel Harris), on a six-month cruise around the world, which would take him to his mandatory retirement date.
 He tells the squad room it was his privilege to work with each one of them, and announces that Benson would be taking over as their new interim supervisor.

-In Season 16, Cragen returns for the episode "Perverted Justice", in which he helps Sergeant Benson and Defense Attorney Bayard Ellis (Andre Braugher) look into a decades-old rape.
+In season 16, Cragen returns for the episode "Perverted Justice", in which he helps Sergeant Benson and Defense Attorney Bayard Ellis (Andre Braugher) look into a decades-old rape.
 Cragen uses his connections from the 27th precinct to help SVU get information they could never have accessed otherwise.

-In Season 23, he helps Benson, who has by now been promoted to his old job as captain of SVU, investigate a 25-year-old cold case that he had originally investigated, conferring with her via FaceTime.
+In season 23, he helps Benson, who has by now been promoted to his old job as captain of SVU, investigate a 25-year-old cold case that he had originally investigated, conferring with her via FaceTime.
 When Benson solves the case, he tells her how proud he is of her becoming captain.

-Cragen appears in a second season episode of Law & Order: Organized Crime, a spin-off centered on Stabler, who now works as an undercover detective in the NYPD's Organized Crime Unit.
+Cragen appears in a second-season episode of Law & Order: Organized Crime, a spin-off centered on Stabler, who now works as an undercover detective in the NYPD's Organized Crime Unit.
 In the episode, "Can't Knock the Hustle", Stabler goes to Cragen for answers concerning rumors that his late father, Joe Stabler, who was also a police officer, was corrupt.
 Cragen replies that he does not know for certain whether the elder Stabler broke the law, but he does know that he was a good cop during a difficult time for New York City.

+In the season 27 premiere "In the Wind", Cragen is revealed to have died of natural causes, with his wake being attended by many of his former colleagues.